 1963: Billy J. Kramer signed a six-year contract with Beatles manager Brian Epstein.
 By the end of the year, Kramer had three top 5 singles on the UK chart.

-1964: The Rolling Stones began their first UK tour has headliners with opening act the Ronettes at the Granada Theatre in London.
+1964: The Rolling Stones began their first UK tour as headliners with opening act the Ronettes at the Granada Theatre in London.

-1968: Dick Clark’s rock variety show Happening ‘68 premiered on ABC, hosted by by Mark Lindsay and Paul Revere from Paul Revere and the Raiders.
+1968: Dick Clark’s rock variety show Happening ‘68 premiered on ABC.
+It was hosted by Mark Lindsay and Paul Revere from Paul Revere and the Raiders.

 1968: The Beatles’ Magical Mystery Tour album began eight weeks at #1 on the Billboard pop chart.

-1973: Stevie Wonder scored his seventh #1 on Billboard’s R&B chart with “Superstition.”
-By the end of the month, it also became Wonder’s second record to top the Hot 100 pop chart.
+1973: Stevie Wonder scored his seventh #1 on Billboard’s R&B singles chart with “Superstition.”
+By the end of the month, it also became Wonder’s second song to top the Hot 100 pop chart.

-Earl Scruggs, musician known for popularizing a three-finger banjo picking style which elevated it from being a background instrument and has since defined bluegrass music, was born in Cleveland County, NC in 1924.
+Earl Scruggs, musician known for popularizing a three-finger picking style for banjo that elevated it from being a background instrument and has since defined bluegrass music, was born in Cleveland County, NC in 1924.

 Doris Troy, R&B singer and songwriter, was born Doris Elaine Higginsen in the Bronx, NY in 1937.